What Causes Small Red or Blue Pixels in My Photo

 to have the CCD "re-mapped" (someone's elses suggestion... not sure

-if he was right or wrong.)
+if he was right or wrong.)why would this only happne on this particular day.

 It was a rather pleasant summer day. the airplane was in the